johncassil/undertide/README.md

 ## Coming soon
 - Support for more data sources & testing
-- Full support for the airflow workflow
+- Full support for the airflow workflow (Need to replace CMD with `python undertide/callable_main.py`)
 - Examples of how to use undertide
 - A repo to get started with CI/CD for undertide (report config files, terraform templates, an airflow dag with flexible config to call undertide, etc.)
 - Full support for shipping files (instead of SQL-based reports)